maoschanz/emoji-selector-for-gnome/README.md

 > The screenshot looks great but it's ugly on my computer !

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
 These fonts are on github.

-## About Dash to Panel
-The very popular extension "Dash to Panel" seems to cause some problems with my extension.
-Please install the "dash to panel" branch of this repository to solve the issue.

 ## Your eventual observations :
 > The "recently used" category is reset every time i login, is this normal ?